alirzaorg/clinic-management/README.md

-🔰This Application made by Alireza Alavi.
-In this project I considered client's needed and it has these features:
+🔰This application was created by Alireza Alavi.
+In this project, I considered the client's needs and incorporated the following features:
 -
 1. Doctor/Doctors: